victorliu-sq/PaperWriting/FlashSMP.md

-The parallel algorithm for initializing PRNodes (a node that combines data elements from Preference list and Rank Matrix) is designed to optimize memory access patterns for the Gale-Shapley algorithm.
+The algorithm for initializing PRNodes (a node that combines data elements from Preference list and Rank Matrix) is designed to optimize memory access patterns for the Gale-Shapley algorithm.

 This algorithm processes preference lists for men and women, organizing the data into PRNodes to ensure efficient memory access during execution.
-The algorithm leverages parallel processing to quickly handle large datasets.

 Each processing unit is assigned a pair of row and column, which we can use to initialize PRNodes.